pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/README.md

 - Catch first missingno:
   1. Open the Pokedex [here](https://www.gunnermaniac.com/pokeworld?map=1#64/221)
   2. Look for an encounter
-  3. Enter the fight menu, scroll down until the move's type change
+  3. Enter the fight menu, scroll down until the move's type changes
   4. Enter the item menu
-  5. Enter the fight menu, scroll down until the move's type change
+  5. Enter the fight menu, scroll down until the move's type changes
   6. Throw a ball
     - If the ball breaks out, the encounter will die after a 30sec burn animation.
     - Get another encounter and only repeat step 5-6, the catch will be guaranteed